Who Buys International Health Insurance?

 5. You are required to buy international healthcare

 Many countries are asking future expatriates to make sure they are fully covered by an international health plan in order to obtain a visa and secure permanent residency.
 These nations do not want foreign nationals putting undue strain on the local health system, so they request that you buy a global health plan or a more basic local plan.
 COVID-19 has made this even more critical for global nomads.
+One such example is Thailand, which asks expats to buy adequate healthcare.

 6. Global citizens who may want to want more comprehensive coverage

 Even if you qualify for coverage in the country you are in (by a government socialized medicine program, for example), many people want more comprehensive coverage.
 For instance, there may be a limit on the coverage for cancer treatment with the domestic plan, which could leave you with high out-of-pocket costs.
 In contrast, an international health plan could cover the cancer treatment in its entirety up to the annual limit.
-There may also be services not covered by the domestic plan like dental, vision, or hearing services that could be covered with an international insurance plan.
+There may also be services not covered by the domestic plan, like dental, vision, or hearing services, that could be covered with an international insurance plan.
 A good international medical plan will also give you access to both public and private medical care.

 Every international expat has different needs and a unique situation, so it is essential to evaluate your needs, potential risks, and financial exposure carefully before you travel.
 Obtaining the best possible international insurance is a priority for expatriates, global nomads, and international citizens.
 You need a plan that meets your global healthcare needs and fits your budget.